 And finally, each panel is cleaned, scraped down, and reinforced with steel bracing.

-The process for crafting our faceted glass panels share many similarities with that of the lead-styled windows.
-The steps from initial design through the selection of glass remain the same.
-After the glass selection, the individual pieces are sawed if a smooth edge is desired.
+The process for crafting our faceted glass (also called “dalle de verre“) shares many similarities with that of leaded windows.
+The steps from initial design through the selection of glass remain the same; however, the glass pieces are substantially thicker.
+After glass selection, individual pieces are sawed if a smooth edge is desired.

-If a more faceted look is required, the pieces are chipped away with a hammer.
+For a more faceted, organic appearance, pieces are chipped away with a hammer.

 After either being sawed or faceted, the pieces are then laid out and spaced according to the final design.